jaspector

 Hall County requires permits for site-built residences, manufactured homes, accessory structures over 144 square feet, accessory structures under 144 square feet with permanent foundations, basement finishes, deck construction or repair, adding or enlarging porches/decks/patio covers/arbors/pergolas, enclosing porches or carports, interior additions and remodels, retaining walls over 4 feet, fences over 7 feet, structural roof work or metal reroofing over decking changes, swimming pools and spas, and many other projects.

-Typical processing time is Applications in additional-information status more than 30 days are withdrawn for inactivity..
+Building permit processing times in unincorporated Hall County, GA typically run Applications in additional-information status more than 30 days are withdrawn for inactivity..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Hall County, GA.
 The following work is generally exempt: Pre-fabricated playhouses, playgrounds, or similar equipment; Non-structural deck repairs limited to replacing floorboards or guards on decks less than 30 inches above grade; Garage door repair or replacement; Painting, tiling, carpeting, and trim work; Siding replacement; Fences 7 feet high or lower; Re-roofing where old shingles are replaced without roof decking replacement or structural change; Retaining walls under 4 feet high.
+When in doubt, confirm with the local building department before starting work.